-The use of Artificial Neural Network (ANN) is good tool to overcome all specified problems.
+The application of Artificial Neural Network (ANN) is proven as a good tool for overcoming all of the specified problems.
 ANN is very sophisticated modeling techniques capable of modeling extremely complex functions.
 Indeed, anywhere that there are problems of prediction, classification or control, neural networks can be introduced.
-ANN has the capability of a functional dependence's modeling exclusively on the basis of input data [2-5].
+ANN has the capability of a functional dependence's modeling exclusively on the basis of input data [3-6].
 Neural network architecture which is consisted of connected small processing units (neurons).
-In this way, neural network can be used for modeling high-distributed and high-parallel problems [2-5].
+In this way, neural network can be used for modeling high-distributed and high-parallel problems [3-6].
 The second is neural network ability to learn function dependence on the basis of solved examples rather then to learn to execute some well known function dependence.
 After successful learning process of neural network, it can be used not only for known examples but also for unknown examples (generalization).

-Neural network has been used for estimation level of RF receiver external noise versus only frequency, without taking into account the parameters that describe the antenna environment [4].
-In this paper, neural model for prediction temperature of noise source brightness is developed resulting in more effective estimation of receiver external noise dependence on frequency and antenna elevation in microwave range.
+Neural network has been applied for estimation level of RF receiver external noise taking only frequency as a factor, not taking into account the parameters that describe the antenna environment [5].
+In this paper, neural model for prediction of the microwave antenna noise temperature is developed resulting in more effective estimation of receiver external noise dependence on water vapor concentration in atmosphere, frequency and antenna elevation in microwave range.
+This model is established by further developing of the model that is presented in the reference [7].
+Model in reference [7] in calculation of brightness temperature takes only frequency and antenna elevation.

 II.
-SPECIFICATION OF NOISE INTENSITY OF WIRELESS COMMUNICATION SYSTEM where $l_c$ is antenna circuit loss, $l_t$ is transmission line loss and $f_r$ is noise factor of ideal antenna and $f_t$ is the noise factor associated with the transmission line losses. $f_a$ is the external noise factor defined as:
+SPECIFICATION OF NOISE INTENSITY OF WIRELESS COMMUNICATION SYSTEM where l_c is antenna circuit loss, l_t is transmission line loss and f_r is noise factor of ideal antenna and f_t is the noise factor associated with the transmission line losses. f_a is the external noise factor defined as:

-The noise factor, f, for a receiving system is composed of a number of noise sources at the receiving terminal of the system [1].
+The noise factor, f, for a receiving system is composed of a number of noise sources at the receiving terminal of the system [1,2].
 Both internal and external noise must be considered.
 For receivers of the wireless communication system, the system noise factor is given by [1]:

-$$f = f_a + (f_c - 1) + l_c(f_t - 1) + l_c l_t(f_r - 1)$$ (1)
+$$f = f_a + (f_c - 1) + l_c (f_t - 1) + l_c l_t (f_r - 1)$$ (1)